 There were conflicting reports on Sunday regarding a recent proposal for United States-North Korea peace talks which was allegedly made before North Korea"s recent nuclear test

 Hillary Clinton believes both Republican candidates Donald Trump and Ted Cruz "missed the mark" with their approach to the Israel-Palestinian Arab conflict

 "In Cracking the Code, Thom Hartmann, America’s most popular, informed, and articulate progressive talk show host and political analyst, tells us what makes humans vulnerable to unscrupulous propagandists and what we can do about it.
 It is essential reading for all Americans who are fed up with right-wing extremists manipulating our minds and politics to promote agendas contrary to our core values and interests."

-—David C. Korten, author of When Corporations Rule the World and Agenda for A New Economy
+—David C. Korten, author of The Great Turning: From Empire to Earth Community and When Corporations Rule the World and board chair of YES! magazine

-—David Korten, author of Agenda for a New Economy, The Great Turning, and When Corporations Rule the World
+—David C. Korten, author of The Great Turning and When Corporations Rule the World

 "I think many of us recognize that for all but the wealthiest, life in America is getting increasingly hard.
 Screwed explores why, showing how this is no accidental process, but rather the product of conscious political choices, choices we can change with enough courage and commitment.
 Like all of Thom’s great work, it helps show us the way forward."